-JAMS, JELLIES, LEMON-CHEESES, PICKLES AND CHUTNIES -

-Exhibit in a glass jar with a wax disc, cellophane top and sterilised screw lid.
+JAMS, JELLIES, LEMON-CHEESES, PICKLES AND CHUTNIES - Exhibit in a glass jar with an air-tight lid.
 Type and date of making should be indicated on the jar.
 Put class label on jar - not on lid.
 No accessories, e.g: saucers, fabric tops. etc.